 As promised, I took my new u-blox NEO-M8T outside.
 My first test simply consisted of evaluating the data quality of the carrier-phase and code measurements collected with a 20$ patch antenna.
 To achieve this, I have simply put the antenna on the roof of my car and parked on the street for 45 minutes.
-Results show that a cm-level precision is definitely achievable in a pseudo-kinematic mode using the PPP-RTK processing scheme, although code measurements contaminated with multipath significantly impacted the solution when no precise ionospheric information was provided to the filter.
+Results show that a cm-level precision is definitely achievable in a pseudo-kinematic mode using the PPP-RTK processing scheme.

 Archives like CDDIS and SOPAC are great resources for accessing data from permanent GNSS stations using dual- or triple-frequency receivers.
 There is however a lack of publicly available single-frequency data sets to improve the development of processing algorithms aimed at low-cost receivers.
 For this reason, I decided to buy myself a little “toy” to collect my own data and, hopefully, get enough insights to benefit the precision, accuracy and integrity of these devices.